yoonka/migresia/README.md

 A simple Erlang tool to automatically migrate Mnesia databases between versions.
 It's loosely based on Active Record Migrations from Ruby on Rails.

-### Main Variations In This Fork
-This fork contains four main differences from yoonka's:

-1. All main functions now require an application name.
-This is to keep source files tied to applications, and allow them to be version controlled separately from each other and the Migresia dependency.

-2. Functions have largely been re-written to return values, rather than simply print or throw.

-3. Multiple nodes are supported. check/1 will return the list of migrations still to be run so long as Mnesia knows itself to be consistent. migrate/1 will perform migrations across distributed nodes provided all of them are up at the time it is called; it will return an error if any nodes are down.
+Multiple nodes are supported.
+Function check/1 will return the list of migrations still to be run so long as Mnesia knows itself to be consistent.
+Function migrate/1 will perform migrations across distributed nodes provided all of them are up at the time it is called; it will return an error if any nodes are down.

-4. The function create_new_migration/2 was added to make creating timestamped files a bit easier.

 ## How it works